Lost Data? Your Next Steps are Crucial!

-- If your drive is making clicking, grinding or whirring sounds, shut down your computer immediately.
-These sounds could be the read/write heads hitting or scraping the platters.
+- If your hard drive is making clicking, grinding or whirring sounds, shut down the drive or your computer immediately.
+These sounds could be the read/write heads hitting or scraping the hard disk platters.
 Severe or complete data loss could result.

-- If your data is critical, make sure you choose a reputable recovery firm that can properly recover data from physically damaged drives.
-Even the simplest recovery attempts on a physically damaged drive could render your data unrecoverable.
+- If your data is critical, make sure you choose a reputable recovery firm that can properly recover data from mechanically failed or physically damaged drives.
+Even the simplest recovery attempts could render your data unrecoverable.

 The first recovery attempt is always the best recovery attempt.
 At DriveSavers, our engineers use the safest methods available to ensure your data is not lost from repeated recovery attempts.

-- If possible, back up the data immediately
+- If possible, back up your important data immediately

-- Do not use utility software if the drive makes scraping, tapping, clicking or humming sounds
+- Do not use data recovery software if the hard drive makes scraping, tapping, clicking or humming sounds

 - Do not power up a device that has obvious physical damage or is making unusual sounds

 - Shut down the computer to avoid further damage to the drive and its data

 - Do not attempt recovery yourself on severely traumatized drives (wet, dropped, etc.)